 A sedentary lifestyle has many negative effects on your health.
 Not only does it reduce your number of red blood cells, it also doesn’t allow for the creation of new copies.

-Exercise is essential to have an iron health and avoid many diseases.
+Exercise is essential to havng good iron health and for overall quality of life.
 Routines that include at least a few minutes of cardio (running, jogging, cycling, etc.) are recommended because they favor general oxygenation of the body.

 8. No smoking

 Smoking is one of the worst habits that people carry out, especially taking into account that nicotine and other chemicals present in the cigarette reduce oxygen and do not allow adequate blood flow.

 In short, smoking “squeezes” blood vessels and hinders the work of red blood cells.

 Alcoholic beverages convert blood into a thicker, slower liquid with less oxygen that can’t be transported properly.

 In addition, alcohol produces immature red blood cells without sufficient hemoglobin.
 Therefore, alcoholism is another habit that’s harmful to our health and has a negative impact on the erythrocyte count.